Table of Contents

 The apostasy of the day brings us teachers and preachers that pervert the word of Almighty God to justify their own sins.

 There are those who are saying that all sins are the same.
 That there are no big and little sins.
 Though this is contrary to scripture they convince their hearers that this is true by using, or misusing, scriptures out of place – and thus pervert the word of God to say what suits their evil desires.

 A Lesson in Scripture

 An example is that some of these teachers are telling you that lust and masturbation [pardon me having to say it here, but that is what they say] are the same as adultery.
-While all sin brings death, all sins do not have the same punishment, and never has.
+While all sin brings death, all sins do not have the same punishment, and never have.
 God has always differentiated sins, some are more damaging than others and thus have a greater punishment than others.
 So all sins are not the same according to scripture.
 Sin requires a savior to redeem but the judgment upon and the punishment for specific sins varies.
 There are different degrees of sin (or sins).

 The Old Testament sets down God’s punishments for different sins, showing that God looks at sins differently.
 The New Testament confirms this through the words of Jesus and Paul.

 Jesus condemned the Pharisees for making others’ little sins weightier than their bigger sins when He said that they “have omitted the weightier matters of the law – judgment”, and they did this by “strain at a gnat, and swallow[ing] a camel” (Matthew 23:23-24).

 One of these false teachers also says that Jesus lusted.
 So they are now putting sin on the Saviour from sin.
 That’s nearly as false a teaching as you can get.
 Nay, that’s heresy!
 Naturally, they teach this not to say that Jesus sinned but to say that lust is not a sin – so I guess they’re okay – right?